FirefoxBar/HeaderEditor/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: BUG
+title: "[BUG]"
 labels: ''
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what the bug is, and describe what you expected to happen.

 **Rule and Test address**
 Please provide rule contents and a test address.

-**Additional context**
-Add any other context about the problem here.
+**Extra informations**
+Other information that may be helpful, such as your attempts, related materials, etc.